 The expected rate of return for each asset category is based primarily on various aspects of the long-term prospects for the economy that include historical performance and the market environment.

-For further information on our pension benefits, see note 22 to the consolidated financial statements included elsewhere in this annual report.
+For further information on our pension and other employee benefits, see note 22 to the consolidated financial statements included elsewhere in this annual report.

 Operating Results